TS-Yaloshi/Command2Conquer/README.md

 # Command2Conquer
-First java game I made for my first school year.
+First processing game I made for my first school year.
 No use of classes.

 Goal of the game is to gain points while avoiding mines.